jpedro/jpedro.github.io/git-dd.md

     parent = "!git config branch.$(git me).remote" # Can't use `remote`
 ```

-The leading `!` indicates this is an external shell call.
+The leading `!` again indicates this is a shell call.

 `git date` is just an example of calling the `/usr/date` with the
 format as the first argument.